Gaeltacht Minnesota

 What if I've never studied Irish before, or only a very little bit?{short description of image}(back to questions)

 Then this is your chance!
-Beginners love our workshops.
+Beginners love our workshops (and we know that's true because we collect evaluation forms after every workshop).

 This is a perfect opportunity for you to get a taste of the language, because: